angeldzzz23/Canvas/README.md

 ## 🌟 Features

-- [x] Creating an account
-- [x] Loggin in
+- [x] Drawing
-- [x] Swipping on users
+- [x] Selecting a brush
-- [x] editting profile
+- [x] creating a brush

-**Additions**
+**Bugs/fixes**
-There are still some bugs that I havent figured out.
-For some reason when I create an account, it doesnt log in.
+There are still some things that I would want to fix.
+1. making the brush smoother
+2. Support for different brushes and colors